Article 50A.

 § 58-50A-80.
 Filing of application.

-An association sponsoring a MEWA shall file with the Commissioner an application for a license on a form prescribed by the Commissioner and signed under oath by officers of the association.
-The application shall include or have attached the following:
+Applicants for a license under this Article shall file with the Commissioner an application for a license on a form prescribed by the Commissioner and signed under oath by officers of the entity requesting the licensure.
+The application shall include or have attached all of the following:

-(1) A copy of the articles of incorporation, constitution, and bylaws of the association;
+(1) A copy of the articles of incorporation, constitution, and bylaws of the applicant entity.

 (3) A copy of the articles of incorporation, bylaws, or trust agreement that governs the operation of the MEWA.

-(4) A copy of the policy, contract, certificate, summary plan description, or other evidence of the benefits and coverages provided to covered employees, including a table of the rates charged or proposed to be charged for each form of such contract.
-An actuary who is a member of the American Academy of Actuaries or the Society of Actuaries and has experience in establishing rates for a self-insured trust and health services being provided, shall certify that:
+(4) A copy of the policy, contract, certificate, summary plan description, or other evidence of the benefits and coverages provided to covered employees, including a table of the rates charged or proposed to be charged for each form of the contract.
+An actuary who is a member of the American Academy of Actuaries or the Society of Actuaries and has experience in establishing rates for a self-insured trust and health services being provided, shall certify all of the following:

 a.
 The rates are neither inadequate, nor excessive, nor unfairly discriminatory.